 The Centre for Skin Sciences (CSS) is one of the largest academic centres in Britain for fundamental and translational skin and hair follicle research.

 Based at the University of Bradford, Yorkshire, UK, the Centre's internationally renowned scientists have been integrating basic science with applied research for over 30 years, contributing to a greater understanding of what is required for healthy skin and hair.
 Our research explores the cellular and molecular processes underlying skin and hair biology in both health and disease including world leading research focussed on the role of epigenetic processes in skin and hair biology.
-We work with our industry partners to help turn this fundamental understanding into exciting opportunities for developing new technology and products.
+We work with industry partners to help turn this fundamental understanding into exciting opportunities for developing new technology and products.
 Our ethos is to work with human tissues and cells to maximise translation of our work to consumers and patients and we work together with our award winning* BioBank Ethical Tissue to do this.